 Local IP – Select the IP address assigned to the MCR from the drop-down list.

-Peer IP - Specify the second available IP address assigned by the customer.
+Peer IP – Select the second available IP address assigned by the customer.

 Peer ASN – Enter the peer autonomous system number (ASN) assigned by SAP.
 For example, 65200 is HEC01.

-BGP Auth - Optionally, specify a shared key to authenticate the BGP peer.
+BGP Password – Optionally, specify a shared key to authenticate the BGP peer.
 You will need to use this key when you configure your BGP peer group in the Alibaba Console.
 The shared key length is from 1 to 25 characters.
 The key can include any of these characters:

 - Proceed through the ordering process.